HYDesmondLiu/HYDesmondLiu.github.io/_pages/about.md

   Our Batch-Constrained Munchausen Q-learning (BCM) outperforms other BRL methods in real building multi-zone environments during weeks of evaluation time period.
 It maximizes the energy efficiency and the occupants’ thermal comfort simultaneously.

+* **Combination of model-based and model-free BRL**
+  * By creating transitions via pre-trained ensembled environment dynamics models, we could create a "model buffer" to assist the BRL training.
+We use deterministic TD3+BC model as our foundation.

 Previous Experiences
 ======
 * **VLSI CAD with ML**